dsyme/dsyme-presentations/design-notes/ces-compared.md

 -	why F# CEs are more (or differently) expressive than either Haskell `do` notation or Haskell list comprehensions

--	why F# CEs for comprehensions de-sugar the `mapConcat/`bind` operation to the `for` notation rather than the `let!` (this can confuse people approaching F# CEs from the Haskell/monad `do-notation` perspective)
+-	why F# CEs for comprehensions de-sugar the `mapConcat`/`bind` operation to the `for` notation rather than the `let!` (this can confuse people approaching F# CEs from the Haskell/monad `do-notation` perspective)

-For those coming from C#, F# CEs cover the use cases corresponding to four separate C# language features: C# enumerator methods, C# async methods, C# LINQ expressions and C# 8.0 async enumerator methods (as well as many other use cases).
+For those coming from C#, F# CEs cover the use cases corresponding to four separate C# language features: [C# enumerator/iterator methods](https://www.javatpoint.com/csharp-iterators), [C# async methods](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/async/), [C# LINQ expressions](https://docs.microsoft.com/en-us/dotnet/csharp/linq/) and [C# 8.0 async enumerator methods](https://dotnetcoretutorials.com/2019/01/09/iasyncenumerable-in-c-8/) (as well as many other use cases).
 Comparing the expressivity of these is not covered in this doc.

 ## Overview of F# Computation Expressions